 If we are not able to effectively expand our organization by hiring new employees and expanding our set of service providers, we may not be able to successfully implement the tasks necessary to further develop our product candidates and, accordingly, may not achieve our research, development, and commercialization goals.

-Management has determined that we lack sufficient staff for adequate segregation of accounting functions and this may result in undetected errors within the financial statements.
+Management has determined that we lack sufficient staff for adequate segregation of accounting functions and proper review of internally prepared financial statements and this may result in undetected errors within the financial statements.